FAQ for the Wake Forest University Directed Self-Placement Process

 - When should the DSP be completed?

-The 2018 DSP prompt and links will be available by May 24.
-Students should complete the DSP by June 1, or, if admitted later, within one week of receiving their Wake username and password.
+The 2019 DSP prompt and links will be available by May 27.
+Students should complete the DSP by June 3.
+The DSP will no longer be available after June 3.

 - What are the goals of the DSP?